rolldown/rolldown/packages/rollup-tests/src/ignored-by-supported-features.md

 ### The `output.treeshake.preset` is not supported
  - rollup@function@unknown-treeshake-preset: throws for unknown presets for the treeshake option

+### The `treeshake.annotations: false` is not supported
+ - rollup@form@pure-comments-disabled: does not rely on pure annotations if they are disabled

 ### The `ModuleInfo` is not compatible with rollup
  - rollup@function@plugin-module-information-no-cache: handles accessing module information via plugins with cache disabled